 Carded or Raw Angora Fiber

 Raw angora fiber tends to matt quickly in storage and may need to be carded before it can be spun.
 If you’ve gone through the extra effort of carding your fiber into batts before selling (combing with a special set of wool brushes) fiber prices can increase dramatically.
-Carding is a time-consuming process, and require expensive specialized equipment (Angora hand cards sell for around $100 a set), but it shows your potential buyers that your product is clean and tangle free, which is not always the case in bulk bagged angora.

 For carding angora wool, you’re going to want very fine cards.
 Choose one labeled for use with very fine, short fibers, like cotton.
 Ideally, you’re shooting for 200 pins per inch.
-These carders with are what we’ve used.
+These carders are what we’ve used.

 Sheared or Plucked Fiber

-Angora fiber can be either sheared or hand plucked to harvest.
-Hand “plucking” does not involve a blade, but rather encourages the natural shedding process that the rabbits undergo every 3 months.
-Hand plucked wool is more desirable because it does not have a blunt end where it has been cut and retains it’s natural texture at each end making it much easier to spin.
+Hand plucked wool is more desirable because it does not have a blunt end where it has been cut and retains its natural texture at each end making it much easier to spin.
 Plucking is a very time-consuming process as compared to shearing.

 Angora Fiber Staple Length